Map Project Office

 Map Project Office is an industrial design studio based in Central London, working with both major brands and start-ups in the consumer technology space.
 The studio works with abstract technologies in the artificial intelligence, augmented reality and the IoT sectors, creating accessible experiences for the end user.

 History

 Map was originally formed as a team within furniture design studio Barber & Osgerby to accommodate its growing portfolio of design work for major technology brands including Google, IBM and Sony.
-Founded by Edward Barber and Jay Osgerby, it was spun-off into its own business in 2012, and has since received over 40 awards including Creative Review’s Creative Agency of the Year 2016.
+Founded by Edward Barber and Jay Osgerby, it was spun off into its own business in 2012, and has since received over 40 awards including Creative Review’s Creative Agency of the Year 2016.
 In 2018 Map Project Office and its sister company Universal Design Studio became part of WPP and work in partnership with AKQA.
-Map is now led by Director Will Howe.